A Tulsa Physical Therapist Near You

-In addition to traditional Physical Therapies, Tulsa Spine and Rehab is also able to offer multiple advanced treatments including clinical massage, myofascial release, Selective Functional Movement Assessments, Cold Laser Therapy, chiropractic therapy, and specific mobilization and stabilization exercises.
+In addition to traditional Physical Therapies, we offer Tulsa chiropractors and other medical professionals to provide multiple advanced treatments including clinical massage, myofascial release, Selective Functional Movement Assessments, Cold Laser Therapy, chiropractic therapy, and specific mobilization and stabilization exercises.

 Graduating to Self-Care

 All of our treatments — to include our Physical Therapy programs — are aimed at restoring the patient to pain-free function and then graduating them to independent self-care, so that they walk out the door pain-free and with all the tools they’ll need to keep themselves healthy.

 Yes—if you suffer from pain or function limitations.
 Maybe your lower back hurts.
 Or the bottom of your feet always seems to bother you.
 Almost all injuries, no matter the cause – household, recreational, overuse – can be addressed through a physical therapy program.
 You have the freedom to choose your own physical therapist.
 At Tulsa Spine and Rehab, we have a team of experts with multiple specialties here to help you get back to a healthy, active lifestyle.

 Specific cases where physical therapists can be useful: